 After just over one year, the savings exceed the extra cost, and over ten years of operation, the savings amount to seven times the extra cost.
-Although a life time for a final bed of ten years is a rather conservexample plant which has problems with ative lifespan for most plants, one implication of the swift return on investment is that even if there is an accident which results in the catalyst charge needing to be replaced, going with the caesium solution will still be economically favourable.
+Although a life time for a final bed of ten years is a rather conservative lifespan for most plants, one implication of the swift return on investment is that even if there is an accident which results in the catalyst charge needing to be replaced, going with the caesium solution will still be economically favourable.